cajones93/quizmaster/README.md

 ## Testing
 ### Google's Lighthouse Performance
-This section contains screenshots of the Home, About, and Contact pages lighthouse scores.
+This section contains screenshots of the Index and Game page lighthouse scores.
 Each page has a mobile and desktop score.

 #### Index page